notTamion/InfoSkull/README.md

 a rough idea.

 ## Contributing
-If you want to contribute to InfoSkull, feel free to open an issue or a pull request.
+If you want to contribute to InfoSkull, feel free to open an issue or a pull request (please contact me via discord or an issue before starting work on larger changes).

 ## Help
 If you need help with InfoSkull, you can contact me on Discord.
 My handle is `tamion`.